Exploring Modularity of Agentic Systems for Drug Discovery: Results and Discussions

 \subsection{Prompt Engineering}

-The final element in the agent framework we experimented with is the system prompt.
-In an initial experiment to test the influence of changing the system prompts we looked at the performance of three different system prompts per question (Figure \ref{fig:prompts_per_question}) and per LLM model (Figure \ref{fig:prompts_per_model}).
+Finally, we experimented with the system prompt of the agentic framework.
+In an initial experiment to test the influence of changing the system prompts we looked at the performance of three different system prompts per question (Figure \ref{fig:prompts_per_question}) and per LLM model (see Appendix A.8).
 The values indicate the LLM score compared to the default prompts for that question or model, respectively, with the cleaner prompt in purple and the relevant prompt in green.
 For the different questions, no clear trend can be seen.
 The default prompt performs the best for some questions such as questions 8, 9, 13 and 14, but worst for other questions such as questions 11, 22 and 23.
-Similar trends can be seen for the models, where a system prompt with more relevant examples in the case of the LLama-3.1-8B model seems to improve the performance, but in the case of GPT-4o and Nova-Micro decreases the performance.
 This suggests that improving the system prompt for a specific question can deteriorate the performance on another instance, thus reinforcing the need for more generalizable prompts.
-It also highlights that even for models in the same family, such as the Claude-Sonnet family or the LLama-3.1 family, the system prompt's impact on the performance can differ.
+It was also noted that even for models in the same family, such as the Claude-Sonnet family or the LLama-3.1 family, the system prompt's impact on the performance can differ.